-Unlike many other forms of photography, street photography is characterized by the urban context and the subject of the everyday.
+Unlike many other forms of photography, street photography is characterized by its urban context and subject of the everyday.
 The well-known U.S. photographer and author Susan Sontag describes the photographer in the context of street photography as "an armed version of the solitary wanderer who explores, pursues, and thwarts the urban inferno, the voyeuristic stroller who discovers the city as a landscape of lush extremes."
 What makes this genre special is the speed of the photographs, which as snapshots represent a snapshot of something irretrievably past that cannot be repeated.
-Street photography strives to capture a feeling and even make visible the smells and sounds of the street.
+Street photography strives to capture a feeling and even make the smells and sounds of the street visible.

-According to these high requirements, the street photographer naturally also needs a very special tool.
-Besides a good camera and a comfortable photo bag, one or two lenses always accompany him on his forays.
-This article is intended to provide an overview of the various considerations that go into choosing the right lens for street photography.
+In accordance with these high requirements, the street photographer naturally needs very special tools.
+Besides a good camera and a comfortable Photo bag one or two lenses always accompany him on his forays.
+This article aims to give an overview of the various aspects that play a role in choosing the right lens for street photography.

 What are the personal requirements?

-When choosing your own street photography lens, it naturally depends very much on your personal preferences and level of experience.
-Many street photographers report that in the course of their work, the lens they mainly work with changes again and again.
-The way they shoot and the photos themselves also change with each lens, so even for experienced photographers it is always instructive and exciting to experiment with a new lens.
+Of course, choosing your own street photography lens depends a lot on your personal preferences and level of experience.
+Many street photographers report that, in the course of their work, the lens they mainly work with Lenslens they mainly work with changes.
+Also the way of shooting and the photos themselves change with every lens and so it is always instructive and exciting even for experienced photographers to experiment with a new lens.

-Since you sometimes spend many hours roaming the city for a good photo and don't necessarily want to carry a large, heavy lens with you, weight and handiness are of course of utmost importance.
+Since you sometimes spend many hours roaming the city for a good photo and don't necessarily want to carry a large, heavy lens, weight and handiness are of course of utmost importance.
 Many photographers like to carry two lenses, for example a telephoto lens to shoot discreetly from further away and one for closer shots.
-Of course, it also depends on the context, for example, when traveling to foreign cultures, if you don't want to distort or change the situation by your own appearance as a photographer, a telephoto lens can be a good solution.
+Of course, it also depends on the context; when traveling to foreign cultures, for example, if you don't want to distort or change the situation with your own appearance as a photographer, a telephoto lens can be a good solution.
 In any case, what is important in a lens for street photography is that it is lightweight yet high resolution.
-General considerations also include the lens' focal length, shutter speed and aperture, and light sensitivity.
+General considerations also include the focal length, shutter speed and aperture, and light sensitivity of the lens.

 The right focal length

-When we talk about the focal length of a lens, we mean the section of the image that is captured with a particular lens.
-The focal length is measured in millimeters, where a short focal length, such as 16 mm, is suitable for a large image section, such as a square full of people.
+When we talk about the focal length of a lens, we are referring to the section of the image that is captured with a particular lens.
+The focal length is measured in millimeters, and a short focal length, such as 16 mm, is suitable for a large section of the image, such as a square full of people.
 A small focal length, such as 300 mm, on the other hand, allows you to capture a detailed shot of a passerby on the other side of the square, for example.
 In general, focal lengths are specific to each lens, with zoom lenses covering a wider range of focal lengths than fixed focal length lenses.
-So while zoom lenses are versatile, fixed focal length lenses are characterized by luminosity and often better image quality especially in low light conditions and are generally lighter and smaller, which makes them popular especially in street photography.
+So while zoom lenses are versatile, fixed focal length lenses are characterized by speed and often better image quality, especially in low light conditions, and are generally lighter and smaller, which makes them popular especially in street photography.
 If you don't want to commit or don't feel confident with fixed focal lengths yet, you can have both types of lenses with you as a compromise and thus decide between fixed focal length or zoom lens depending on the situation.
 But which fixed focal length do I need for street photography?

 In general, street photography uses focal lengths between 20 and 50 millimeters, although most street photographers work with 28mm or 35mm focal lengths, as these lenses fit on small compact cameras.
 Their handiness and unobtrusiveness are highlighted as particular advantages of these lenses.
 While a lens with a 28mm focal length, which is considered the standard in street photography, can still be used for wide-angle photography with little distortion, with a 35mm focal length you have to get a little closer to the object of your photographic desire.
 Nevertheless, it is this focal length that is recommended for beginners, as it distorts the background only slightly, but at the same time captures a fairly large section of the image and thus a scene in its context.
 A focal length of 55mm also has its advocates, photographers appreciate it because it depicts people and background exactly as we perceive them with the human eye and therefore photos taken with this focal length have an impressive effect on the viewer and make him feel part of the scene.

-The light intensity is the maximum aperture of the lens.
-In general, the wider the aperture of a lens can be opened, the more light reaches the sensor of the camera.
-In low-light conditions, a large aperture, or fast lens, may be necessary.
+The speed is the maximum aperture of the lens.
+Generally, the wider the aperture of a lens can be opened, the more light will reach the camera's sensor.
+In low-light conditions, a large aperture, i.e. a fast lens, may be necessary.
 The maximum aperture is indicated by the f-number specific to each lens.
 This starts with an f/ followed by a number where the faster the lens, the smaller the f-number.
 Fast lenses are often priced higher, but are worthwhile if you want to take pictures in the city in the early morning or late evening hours.
 In addition to the exposure, the aperture also affects the sharpness of the images.
-For example, for the special effect of pictures with a blurred background, you need a large aperture or high speed.
+For example, for the special effect of images with a blurred background, you need a large aperture or high speed.

 Shutter speed in street photography